PaulaRamiro/NpAUREO/GeneralWorkFlow.md

 esearch -db sra -query Biosample | efetch -format runinfo > Biosample.numbers
 ```

-With the .numbers files, we use the run IDs to download the reads with fasterq-dump from samtools package:
+With the Biosample.numbers files, we use the run IDs to download the reads with fasterq-dump from samtools package:

 ```
 #Python3 #